olebole/irafdoc/doc/onedspec.odcombine.rst

   the input, resampled to a common dispersion, and the resulting spectra written to temporary images, one per spectrum.
 The temporary images are written to the current working directory with names begining with
-  <tt>"tmp"</tt>.
+  <span style="font-family: monospace;">"tmp"</span>.
 The same is done with any bad pixel masks.
 Then the list of
   images are combined using the IMCOMBINE algorithms.
 When the combining is completed the temporary images are removed.
 If ODCOMBINE aborts for some reason these file may be left behind and the user may delete